fondness for brute force and penchant for people pleasing brought him to the top of his class in just a few years.

 Investigation of a Citizen Above Suspicion September 13, 2017

-id the unnamed, central police chief in Investigation of a Citizen Above Suspicion (1970) emerge from the womb a scoundrel?
-We’re partial to believing it: the movie surrounding him bills him a guiltless murderer before its first 10 minutes can even commence, deciding that there's probably never been a moment in this man’s life in which he weren't a beady-eyed creep.
+Did the unnamed, central police chief in Investigation of a Citizen Above Suspicion (1970) emerge from the womb a scoundrel?
+We’re partial to believing it: the movie surrounding him bills him a guiltless murderer before its first 10 minutes can even finish up, deciding that there's probably never been a moment in this man’s life where he wasn't a beady-eyed creep.
 He was likely the child who put on an angelic guise around mothers but secretly abused playmates during recess.
 Then the misogynistic high school jock who ruled the student body through intimidation alone.
-Eventually the police
+Eventually the police academy graduate whose